panmar/panmar.github.io/content/trust-the-source-luke.rst

-Could we obtain the value of the :code:`secret[index]` with access only to :code:`index`, :code:`detector[]` and the value of :code:`SOME_BIG_NUMBER`?
+Could we obtain the value of the :code:`secret[index]` for indices outside of :code:`public_bounds`, if we have only access to :code:`index`, :code:`detector[]` and the value of :code:`SOME_BIG_NUMBER`?
 According to the source code and disassembly we should not, right?

 Right?

 Welcome to hardware land!
 CPU hates idleness.
-If there is a cache miss in the branch condition :code:`index < public_bounds`, which would make CPU stall for a while, CPU can calculate :code:`x = x ^ detector[...]` doing `speculative execution <https://en.wikipedia.org/wiki/Speculative_execution>`_.
+If there is a cache miss in the branch condition :code:`index < public_bounds`, which would make CPU stall for a while, CPU can calculate :code:`x = x ^ detector[secret[index] * ...]` doing `speculative execution <https://en.wikipedia.org/wiki/Speculative_execution>`_.
 If the condition, fetched from memory, turns out to be false, the CPU simply doesn't commit the speculative result.
 So, what's the issue?
 The problem arises because the CPU can fetch :code:`detector[secret[index] * ...]` into cache, even if the branch condition is **not** met!

 So, in the user process, we could've evicted whole cache, executed :code:`kernel_func` making CPU do branch prediction (by running it with a valid :code:`index` a few times beforehand), and then executed: